Fast Rendezvous on a Cycle by Agents with Different Speeds: Discussion and Future Work

+\begin{theorem} Without assuming sense of direction, the following rendezvous time can be achieved: \begin{enumerate} \item $\frac{cn}{c^2 - 1}$, for $c\leq 2$ (achieved by algorithm $\Turn(\frac{cn}{c^2 - 1})$), \item $\frac{2n}{c + 1}$, for $2< c\leq 3$ (achieved by algorithm $\Turn(\frac{cn}{c + 1})$), \item $\frac{n}{c - 1}$, for $c>3$ (achieved by algorithm $\DR$). \end{enumerate} \end{theorem} \begin{proof} Let us first consider the case $c\leq 2$.
+Here we apply the same algorithm above, namely Algorithm $\Turn(k)$, with parameter $k=\frac{cn}{c^2 - 1}$.
+As proved before, if the two agents happen to start at the same direction then rendezvous occurs by time $\frac{cn}{c^2 - 1}$.
+Hence, let us consider the case that both agents walk initially at opposite directions.
+Assume by contradiction, that rendezvous hasn't occurred by time $k/c$.
+In this case, by time $k/c$ the faster agent $A$ walked $k$ units of distance toward $B$, and the slower agent $B$ walked $k/c$ units of distance towards $A$.
+Hence, the initial distance between them must be greater than $k(1+1/c)=n/(c-1)>n$, a contradiction.
+This proves the first item of the Theorem.

+Note that Algorithm $\DR$ establishes the third item of the Theorem.
+Hence, it is left to prove the second item, namely, the case $2<c\leq 3$.
+For this case, we apply Algorithm $\Turn(k)$, with parameter $k=\frac{cn}{c + 1}$.
+First note, if the two agents happen to start walking towards each other they continue to do that until time $k/c=\frac{n}{c + 1}$, hence they would meet by this time.
+Therefor, we may assume that initially, both agents start in the same direction.
+In this case, if rendezvous hasn't occurred by time $k/c$, then at this time agent $A$ turns around, and both agents walk towards each other for at least $k(1-1/c)$ more time (the time when agent $B$ is supposed to turn).
+Since $c>2$, we have $k(1-1/c)>k/c$, and hence, from the time agent $A$ turns, both agents walk towards each other for at least $\frac{k}{c}=\frac{n}{c + 1}$ time, which means they must meet by this time.
+Altogether, the time to rendezvous is $\frac{2k}{c}=\frac{2n}{c + 1}$, as desired. \end{proof}

-\section{Discussion and future work}
+\section{Discussion and Future Work}

-We showed how asynchrony could be useful for achieving efficient rendezvous.
-Our algorithms could be considered as a means to harness the (unknown) heterogeneity between individuals in a cooperative population towards more efficient functionality.
+We show how some form of asynchrony could be useful for solving a symmetry breaking problem efficiently.
+Our study could be considered as a first attempt to harness the (unknown) heterogeneity between individuals in a cooperative population towards more efficient functionality.

 There are many natural ways of further exploring this idea in future work.
-For example, the ``level'' of asynchrony considered in this paper is very limited: the ratio $c$ between the speeds of the agents is the same throughout the execution, and is known to the agents.
+First, we have studied the exploitation of asynchrony for a specific kind of problems.
+It seems that it can be useful for other symmetry breaking problems as well.
+Another generalization: the ``level'' of asynchrony considered in this paper is very limited: the ratio $c$ between the speeds of the agents is the same throughout the execution, and is known to the agents.
 Exploiting a higher level of asynchrony should also be studied, for example, the case that the speed difference is stochastic and changes through time.
-Moreover, we have studied the exploitation of asynchrony for a specific kind of problems.
-It seems that it can be useful for other symmetry breaking problems as well.
-Even for the rendezvous problem, we have studied a very limited case.
-For example, it may be interesting to study the uniform case \cite{KSV11}, in which $n$ and $c$ are not known to agents.
-Another direction is to generalize the study to multiple agents (more than two, see, e.g., \cite{DFPS03,multiple-r}) and other graph classes.